imalone/rangeCheck/README.md

 # Range checking tool demo

 This is a demonstrator Shiny (R) application for performing range checking on volumetric MRI measures.
-It is composed of four files:
+It is composed of five files:

 server.R
 : Shiny server application.